jeertmans/untex/README.md

 ### TODO List

-- [ ] Declare a `Lexer` trait instead of an enum to avoid useless code
 - [ ] Define command regexes in a config files (and maybe some can be hardcoded)
 - [ ] Recursively lex files that are given by \input commands
 - [ ] Keep fileno reference inside lexers